tmweigand/PMMoTo/docs/examples/drainage_inkbottle.rst

        additional_img={"mp_img": mp.img},
    )

-A cross-section of the multiphase image is shown below:
+A cross-section of the multiphase image which depicts the fluid configuration at the last capillary pressure is shown below:

 .. image:: /_static/examples/drainage_inkbottle/standard_drainage.png
    :alt: Multiphase image